Nong-O Hama: 2010

 On January 17, 2010, Nong-O participated in the tournament Yod Muay Champions Cup 60kg in Japan.
 He fought against Singdam Kiatmoo9 in the first match.
 After five rounds, the bout was declared a draw.
 Nong-O lost by the split decision after extra round (6th round).
 On December 9, he challenged Saenchai's titles of Lumpinee Stadium and WMC, but he lost by decision.

 2011

 On January 19, 2011, Nong-O Sit Or was named 2010 Boxer of the Year at the Society of Friends of Sportswriters Awards Night in Bangkok.

 2012

-Nong-O started the year with a win over Singdam in February and followed it up the following month with another win over F16 Rajanon.
+Nong-O started the year with a win over Singdam in February, and followed it the next month with another win over F16 Rajanon.
 He then lost a very close fight to Singdam in May, which many thought Nong-O had done enough to win, but beat Petboonchu FA Group in June.
 On 31 July he fought Singdam in the main event at Lumpinee Stadium and was defeated by unanimous decision.

 He faced Petboonchu F.A.
 Group for the seventh time on October 12, 2012 at Rajadamnern Stadium.

 He TKO'd Mongkolchai Phetsupaphan in five on February 7, 2013.

 He beat Singdam Kiatmuu9 on points to win the Lumpinee lightweight belt on June 7, 2013.